iaretechnician/barebones-masterserver-wiki/Angusmf's-How-to-"Do-Profiles"-:).md

 First of all, please read [Profiles Module doc](https://github.com/alvyxaz/barebones-masterserver/wiki/Profiles-Module) because it does contain all the info you need.
 If you're still confused, come back...

 Ok.
 I'm going to explain this using my own code from my very own project.
-Compare to the doc linked above as another way to understand what you will need to change for your own project.
+You can compare to the doc linked above as another way to understand what you will need to change for your own project.
+You'll also see how I use coroutines to wait for things that aren't always ready when I go to use them.
 But first, a few explanations.

 Any user can have profile data, and you access it via their username.
 Username is accessible when a user connects to your game server, and we'll see the simplest example below, using the UNET demo code provided in MSF.